Gluco Balance x 90 Capsules

 |Selenium (as selenomethionine)||150ug||273%|

-Ingredients: Capsule Shell (Gelatin and wWater) Magnesium Oxide, Magnesium Citrate, Calcium Ascorbic Acid, Calcium Citrate, Calcium Carbonate, D-Alpha Tocopheryl Acetate, Magnesium Stearate (Vegetable Source) (E470b), Potassium Chloride, Calcium Panththenate, Niacinamide, Manganese Citrate, Lens Esculenta Vegetable Culture (Rich in Trace and Macro Minerals), Thiamine Monoitrate, Zinc Picolinate, Zinc Citrate, Pyridoxine HCl, L-Carnitine Fumarate, Niacin, Riboflavin, Copper Gluconate, Retinyl Acetate, Chromium Picolinate, D-Biotin, Selenomethionine, Cholecalciferol, Folic Acid, Methylcobalamin.
+Ingredients: Capsule Shell (Gelatin and Water), Magnesium Oxide, Magnesium Citrate, Calcium Ascorbate, Ascorbic Acid, Calcium Citrate, Calcium Carbonate, D-Alpha Tocopheryl Acetate, Magnesium Stearate (Vegetable Source) (E470b), Potassium Chloride, Calcium Pantothenate, Niacinamide, Manganese Citrate, Lens Esculenta Vegetable Culture (Rich in Trace and Macro Minerals)**, Thiamine Mononitrate, Zinc Picolinate, Zinc Citrate, Pyridoxine HCl, L-Carnitine Fumarate, Niacin, Riboflavin, Copper Gluconate, Retinyl Acetate, Chromium Picolinate, D-Biotin, Selenomethionine, Cholecalciferol, Folic Acid, Methylcobalamin.

 This product is gluten and dairy free.